Democratic dialogue: advice common to the entire IT project

 Please note: some of the needs proposed in this table are relatively easy to identify, while others require a certain maturity on the part of the organisation in terms of democratic dialogue around digital technology.

-But the 5 categories proposed (Requirement for explicitness & alternative visions, Autonomy, Decision & steering system, Citizen participation in software development, Time & organisational learning) can constitute a typology of NRFs for needs in well-being and citizenship at work.
+Some of these requirements are NFRs, others are FRs.
+But the 5 categories proposed (Requirement for explicitness & alternative visions, Autonomy, Decision & steering system, Citizen participation in software development, Time & organisational learning) can constitute a typology of NFRs for needs in well-being and citizenship at work.

 Proposed requirements for wellbeing and citizenship at work